Property Market Trends 2025: Where Moving Patterns in Australia Show Growth

 How to Respond

-When property market forecast shows bad trends:
+When data shows bad trends:

 • Don't panic if you already own

-• Avoid buying in falling areas
+• Don't buy in falling areas

 Building Your Market Research Habit

-Strong buyers make property market research a habit.
+Good buyers make market research a habit.

 Weekly Tasks (15 Minutes)